 Participation (20%): Students are expected to attend the seminar regularly and be prepared to participate in discussions of the assigned topics and readings.
 Participation will be assessed based not just on the frequency of the student's contributions, but more fully on the extent to which they are relevant, well-informed, and at the highest level also insightful.
+Any student who fails to attend at least nine sessions without cause may not be permitted to submit the final take home exam.

-First Review Assignment (25%): Students will respond to a series of questions related to the seminar coverage up to that point, while also incorporating one additional reading item (journal article or book segment) that enhances their understanding of the material they are addressing in a significant way.
+Mid-Term Take Home Exam (25%): Students will respond to a series of questions related to the seminar coverage up to that point, while also incorporating one additional reading item (journal article or book segment) that enhances their understanding of the material they are addressing in a significant way.
 One week will be provided for completion of this assignment.
+The due date will be October 28.

-Second Review Assignment (40%): The format will be similar to that of the first review assignment, but in this instance students will incorporate three carefully selected additional research items (journal articles or book segments).
+Final Take Home Exam (40%): The format will be similar to that of the first review assignment, but in this case students will incorporate two carefully selected additional research items (journal articles or book segments).
 As before, one week will be provided for completion of the assignment.
+The due date will be December 17.